Image Credit: noorda

 Here are the best places around the UK where you can go to skate this Christmas - so wrap up warm and get your skates on!

-The Royal Pavilion Ice Rink once again hosts it's popular Ice Rink in the grounds of possibly Brighton's magnificent pavillion.
-Stunning, twinkly, romantic, child-friendly… all topped off with beautiful food in the rinkside bar and restaurant.
+The Royal Pavilion Ice Rink once again hosts it's popular Ice Rink in the grounds of Brighton's magnificent pavillion.
+Penguin Skate Aids are available for kids under 1.3m and skate hire is included.

 Winchester Cathedral Ice Rink this year runs from at the foot of the Cathedral in the historic Inner Close.
-You can even dodge the rain as the clear roof and open-air sides continues to offer great views of the Cathedral and the unique experience of ice skating in this incredible setting.
+You will dodge the rain as the rink has a clear roof and open-air sides continues to offer great views of the Cathedral and the unique experience of ice skating in this incredible setting.

 Somerset House Ice Rink lets you skate beneath the stars as Somerset House ice rink celebrates its 11th birthday.
 Choose from open sessions, kids specials, club nights or learn the basics at Skate School.
 Or shop at Fortum's Arcade then eat at Fortnum's Lodge.

-New for 2017 are Skate Lates, a specially curated programme of music nights throughout the season - the perfect start to your weekend.
+Last year's popular Skate Lates are returning this Christmas, wiith a specially curated programme of music nights throughout the season - the perfect start to your weekend.

 The North Pole at Parker's Piece is a contemporary ice rink on Parker's Piece in the centre of Cambridge, with a clear polygon roof and surrounded by bars and stalls.

 Glide in style around the glistening 600m open-air ice rink and enjoy a fun array of traditional & exhilarating rides and interactive side stalls.
 Skate hire is included.

 After you’ve taken to the ice, sit back and delight in the stunning views from the 32 metres high Big Wheel.